Founntain/MarioKart8DX-RandomBuildGenerator/README.md

   "Token": "<your-bot-token-here>"
 }
 ```
+> [!IMPORTANT]\

-In order to test the bot locally, you'll need to add it to a test server.
+> In order to test the bot locally, you'll need to add it to a test server.
 To do that, you'll need to generate a OAuth2 URL.
 After selecting the bot you want to add from the [Discord Developer Portal](https://discord.com/developers/applications), click on "OAuth2", then click "URL Generator".
 Next, you'll need to give the bot the "Bot" and "Applications.Commands" permissions under scope.
-Under "Bot Permissions", you'll need to select "Read Messages/View Channels", "Send Messages", and "Embed Links".
+Under "Bot Permissions", you'll need to select "Read Messages/View Channels", "Send > Messages", and "Embed Links".
 At the very bottom, there will be a link that you can navigate to that will let you choose the test server you want the bot to join.

 ### Special Thanks
 - **SourRaindrop** for making some of the assets and helping in general